 All this means that many Tasmanian Jews derive great satisfaction from baking their own challahs, Hannukah doughnuts and other traditional treats.
 The congregation organises the supply of kosher l’Pesach foods from mainland Australia with the help of the Chabad movement.
 Kosher meat can also be ordered through Chabad.
 And until kosher wine became available in Launceston, visitors to Melbourne and Sydney were often asked to bring bottles back with them.

 Of course, the advent of the internet has made some of the practicalities of Jewish living easier.
 Many items are obtainable at the click of a mouse, and b’nei mitzvot preparations can now be taught remotely from mainland Australia.

 The congregation is the focus of most Jewish communal activities.
 We organise a communal Seder every year, as well as an outdoor Purim party and a Hannukah picnic.

-Progressive services for Rosh Hashanah and Yom Kippur are conducted in the shul, with Orthodox services arranged at other venues.
+Progressive services for Rosh Hashanah and Yom Kippur are conducted in the shul, with Orthodox services usually arranged at other venues.
 Both Progressive and Orthodox services are offered for many other yomtovim.

 Lifecycle events such as baby namings, b’nei mitzvot and aufrufs can be held in the synagogue under the auspices of our volunteer lay leaders (free to members), or of mainland rabbis hired for the occasion.
 Chuppahs must be performed by rabbis.